The ‘Grindadráp’- Dolphin hunts in the Faroe Islands

-Every year in the Danish Faroe Islands, an archipelago just 230 miles north-west of mainland Scotland, around 850 small cetaceans, primarily long finned pilot whales and Atlantic white-sided dolphins are massacred in drive hunts called grindadráp in Faroese.
+Every year in the Faroe Islands, an archipelago which is part of the kingdom of Denmark situated just 230 miles north-west of mainland Scotland - around 850 small cetaceans, primarily long finned pilot whales and Atlantic white-sided dolphins are massacred in drive hunts called ‘grindadráp’ in Faroese.

 The Faroese second largest town of Klaksvik was the site of the infamous grind on 19 July 2010.
 That was a grind which went horribly wrong - even by Faroese standards.
 A total of 228 pilot whales were driven onto a beach large enough only for around 100 whales, and there were too few men waiting to kill them.
 The whales were left thrashing around on the beach, on rocks and everywhere in the bay, prolonging the suffering for many whales as their family members were slowly killed over several hours around them.

 Every member of the pod is killed including pregnant mothers, juveniles and weaning calves.
 None are ever spared by the Faroese.

 The Faroese are without mercy.
 Every member of the pod is killed including pregnant mothers, juveniles and weaning calves.
 None are ever spared from the Faroese’ knives.
 The grindadráp would be totally illegal under European Union legislation, because in the EU (including the kingdom of Denmark, of which the Faroe Islands is a part) it is illegal to kill, harass, stress, chase or touch any small cetaceans.
 Despite the Kingdom of Denmark being in the EU, the Faroe Islands is not, although the islands are within Europe and benefit substantially from subsidies from Denmark and free trade agreements with the EU.